 Figure Legends

 FIG. 1.
-The thermal performance curve (TPC). (a) A typical curve indicating the maximum performance (Pmax) occurring at an optimum temperature (Topt).
+The thermal performance curve (TPC).
+(A) A typical curve indicating the maximum performance (Pmax) occurring at an optimum temperature (Topt).
 As defined in this study proxies for the minimum (Tmin) and maximum (Tmax) temperatures (i.e., where P is zero) are 20% of Pmax (see Methods for the logic of using these proxies).
 The Breadth and Safety margin are shown, as defined in the Methods.
 The parameters EL, Ea, and EH are components of the TPC function (Eq.
-1) and are explained, in detail, in the Methods (Testing thermal adaptation hypotheses). (b-e) Indications of how the TPC may shift due to adaptation, as indicated in the Introduction; here shaded areas are the change through adaptation, and dashed lines (e) indicate multiple, additive responses that lead to an apparent response (solid line), as argued by Phillips et al. (Phillips et al. 2014).
+1) and are explained, in detail, in the Methods (Testing thermal adaptation hypotheses).
+(B-E) Indications of how the TPC may shift due to adaptation, as indicated in the Introduction; here shaded areas are the change through adaptation, and dashed lines (E) indicate multiple, additive responses that lead to an apparent response (solid line), as argued by Phillips et al. (2014).

 FIG. 2.
 A framework for analysis of four thermal performance hypotheses.
 Graphical representation of the four hypotheses (top, white panels), which are outlined in the Introduction.
 Panels below the hypotheses represent trends that will arise from hypotheses, based on how parameters of the thermal performance curve (Fig. 1) – as defined in Eq.
-1 and text in the Materials and Methods – will vary.
+1 and text in the Methods – will vary.
 Dark-green panels represent trends exhibited by our data, while light-green panels indicate weakly supported trends; white panels were not supported (see Fig. 4).
-Note that horizontal lines represent no-trend (Fig. 4), as data present as a scatter rather than a clear linear relation with a slope of zero (see Fig. 4).
+Note that horizontal lines represent no-trend (Fig. 4), as data present as a scatter rather than a clear linear correlation (see Fig. 4).

 FIG. 3.
 Thermal performance curves.
 Top panels are a synthesis of trends for the seven taxa, presented for comparisons.
 Below these are the individual responses (taxa names on the right).
 Dots are measured or derived values.
 Lines through the data are the best fit of either Eq.
 1 or for volume a linear regression; where no line is presented (volume for T. limacis) the regression was not significant.
 Adjusted R2 (non-linear fits) or R2 (linear fits) values indicate goodness of fit.
 See Appendix S3: Table S1, S2 for parameter estimates.